-Editor’s Note: In this column, CultureSonar explores what the charts looked like this week in a specific year in the past, and finds songs that never reached the Top 10 but deserved better.
+Editor’s Note: In this column, CultureSonar explores what the charts looked like in a specific year in the past, and finds songs that never reached the Top 10 but deserved better.

 The Top 5 on July 29, 1978